cepdnaclk/e16-3yp-smart-pill-manager/Testing/TestReport.md

 Our webapplication should be perfectly working despite of the device and also which browser used.
 So we tested our webapplication using Polypane Tool to check how it work in different Devices and also We checked this in all main browsers widely used in the world today such as Chrome,Edge,Safari,UC,Operamini etc.

+## Database data read/write Testing

+When user enters data through web application it is important the data should be written to correct table and retrieve data from correct table.

+So we tested out that with the help of MongoDB Atlas cloud

+Done manually by testing these possibilities.

+What was tested ,Results:

+- New entry should be added to Registered user collection just after a successful registration tested 5 times - all passed

+- Patients object array should be filled when adding and items should be remove when deleting patients tested 5 times - all passed

 ## Backend API Unit Testing

 We tested our Backend for expected responses for all kind of requests